 - 4.1 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2 We give special consideration to children who: - Have special educational needs or disabilities. - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers. - Are looked after or previously looked after.
+We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2 We give special consideration to children who: - Have special educational needs and/or disabilities or health conditions. - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality. - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation. - Are asylum seekers. - Are looked after or previously looked after. - Are at risk due to either their own or a family member's mental health needs. - Are missing or absent from education for prolonged periods and/or repeat occasions. - Whose parent/carer has expressed an intention to remove them from school to be home educated.